haruosuz/DS4GD/2018/CaseStudy.md

     seq1string <- toupper(c2s(seq1))	# convert the sequence to a string and to uppercase
     seq2string <- toupper(c2s(seq2))	# convert the sequence to a string and to uppercase

 Q2.
-What is the alignment score for the optimal *global* alignment between the two proteins, when you use the BLOSUM62 scoring matrix?
+What is the alignment score for the optimal global alignment between the two proteins, when you use the BLOSUM50 scoring matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5?

 	library("Biostrings")		# load the Biostrings package
-	data(BLOSUM62)			# load the BLOSUM62 scoring matrix
+	data(BLOSUM50)			# load the BLOSUM50 scoring matrix
-    myglobalAlign <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM62",
+    myglobalAlign <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM50",
 	gapOpening = -9.5, gapExtension = -0.5)	# align the two sequences
 	myglobalAlign

 Q3.
 Use the writePairwiseAlignments() function to view the optimal global alignment.

     writePairwiseAlignments(myglobalAlign)

 Q4.
+What global alignment score do you get for the two proteins, when you use the BLOSUM62 alignment matrix?

+	data(BLOSUM62)			# load the BLOSUM62 scoring matrix
+    myglobalAlign2 <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM62",
+	gapOpening = -9.5, gapExtension = -0.5)	# align the two sequences
+	myglobalAlign2

-What is the alignment score for the optimal *local* alignment between the two proteins?
+Q5.
+What is the alignment score for the optimal local alignment between the two proteins?

-    mylocalAlign <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM62",
+    mylocalAlign <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM50",
 	gapOpening = -9.5, gapExtension = -0.5, type="local")
 	mylocalAlign